 - Ductwork: allows heated air to move through your home

-- Supply ducts: allow untreated air to enter the furnace
+- Return ducts: allow stale or untreated air to enter the furnace

-- Return ducts: allow heated air to move into your home’s interior
+- Supply ducts: allow heated air to move into your home’s interior

-Using an electric furnace can come with several benefits, including:
+Using an electric furnace can provide several benefits, including:

 - No emissions or fumes: electric furnaces do not produce any harmful by-products, making them a relatively environmentally friendly option.